Optional Intervals Event and Two n-ary Finitary Operations: An Algebraic Framework for Unifying Parallel-Serial Execution and Axiomatizing Simultaneity from an Epistemological Perspective: Analysis of Event Properties

 \EBL \ifincludeFile Event is a noun with complex meanings in both practical and philosophical aspects.
-It is a fundamental concept frequently used in the fields of physics, computer science, engineering and social sciences (see~\cite{sep-events}).
-Generally, we refer to the event's class as ``$\bE$''.
-An instance of $\bE$, as a specific and concrete entity, is represented by the term ``$\E$''.
-In this Section, we discuss some basic properties of $\bE$.
+It is a fundamental concept frequently used in the fields of physics, computer science, engineering and social sciences~\cite{sep-events}.
+Generally, we refer to the event's class as ``$\bE$'' — the abstract category of events, analogous to a blueprint — while an $\bE$ instance denotes a specific, concrete instance of this class (a single real-world event built from that blueprint).
+In this section, we discuss some basic properties of $\bE$, which lay the formal foundation for the core $\bOIE$ abstraction and sequence operations proposed in subsequent sections.

-Subsection~\ref{subsec:event.status} clarifies the three execution states of an event, the definitions and core properties of starting and ending timestamps, and standardizes the representation form of time intervals.
+\begin{itemize} \item Subsection~\ref{subsec:event.status} clarifies the three execution states of an event, the definitions and core properties of starting and ending timestamps, and standardizes the representation form of time intervals.

-Subsection~\ref{subsec:event.atomAndCombEvent} defines the concepts of atomic events and composite events, and provides the calculation method for the start and end timestamps of composite events.
+\item Subsection~\ref{subsec:event.atomAndCombEvent} defines the concepts of atomic events and composite events, and provides the calculation method for the starting and ending timestamps of composite events.

-Subsection~\ref{subsec:event.star} proposes the abstract concept of Event with Undetermined Interval ($\bEStar$), realizes flexible mapping of real-world events by replacing fixed time intervals with undetermined variables, and distinguishes its atomic and composite types. \fi
+\item Subsection~\ref{subsec:event.eventStar} proposes the abstract concept of Event with Undetermined Interval ($\bEStar$).
+This core intermediate abstraction connects fixed real-world events to the flexible $\bOIE$ framework.
+By substituting fixed time intervals with undetermined variables, it achieves flexible mapping of real-world events and further differentiates atomic events from composite events. \end{itemize} \fi